 Not many quality websites discuss this ingredient, so here is a synopsis of what I was able to locate.
 It's pronounced “Fee-nil-ethyl-A-mean” (or just PEA) and is made from the essential amino acid, phenylalanine.

-According to this 2001 WebMd article on the PEA, the compound acts like an amphetamine (stimulant), although it is a short-lasting stimulant, likely due to the fact that when taken orally, PEA gets broken down quickly, so little probably gets into the body for long periods of time.
+PEA acts like an amphetamine (a stimulant), although it is a short-lasting stimulant, likely due to the fact that when taken orally, PEA gets broken down quickly, so little probably gets into the body for long periods of time.
 Chemically, PEA “looks like” amphetamines.

 Trimethylxanthine